Riyans13h/NutriChefAI./README.md

 As food systems become increasingly complex and personalized nutrition gains importance, NutriChef provides a blueprint for how AI can be responsibly and effectively deployed to improve everyday decision-making while maintaining the highest standards of accuracy and reliability.

 ---

-## 📄 **License & Citation**

-This project is available under the MIT License.
-For academic use, please cite:

-*Document Version: 3.1.0 | Last Updated: October 2024 | Status: Production Ready*